ibm-cloud-docs/Cloudant/guides/replication_guide.md

 Admin access is necessary to insert a document into the `_replicator` database.
 The login credentials that are supplied in the source and target parameters do not require full admin permissions.
-It is sufficient if the credentials are able to:
+It is sufficient if the credentials perform the following tasks:

 - Write documents at the destination end.
 - Write checkpoint documents at both ends.